omeid/jenv/README.md

 #### Solution:
-  Consider using _template files_ this also means that unprocessed json files are never servered to your services.
+  Consider using _template files_ this also means that unprocessed json files are never served to your services.
-  And you can easily chose what should be processed.
+  And you can easily choose what should be processed.

   Example:
 ```sh